Gene Chyzowych

 Eugene Chyzowych (January 27, 1935 – May 10, 2014), was a professional soccer player and coach, who was the coach of the Columbia High School soccer team in Maplewood, New Jersey, United States.
 He had the second most wins of any active scholastic soccer coach in the United States, and compiled a 730–188–70 record in 46 years at Columbia High School through 2009.
 He directed his teams to four New Jersey state championships and 24 conference titles.
 His squads have also captured 16 state sectional crowns, and have produced numerous All-America, All-State and All-Conference players in high school and college, several of whom have gone on to become college and high school soccer coaches themselves.
 He is a two-time NSCAA Boys High School National Coach of the Year (1986 and 1990), and received the association's Robert W. Robinson Award for long-time service to interscholastic soccer in 1999.
 Chyzowych also coached the Columbia girls volleyball team, compiling a 227–0 career record, a 10-year winning streak and likewise producing numerous championship and lauded athletes.

 Chyzowych was born in Sambor county, Ukraine (then part of Poland) and moved with his family across war torn Europe to eventually settle in Philadelphia after World War II.
-He grew up in Philadelphia and attended North Catholic High School where he was part of a team that won the city championship in 1952.
+He grew up in Philadelphia and attended Northeast Catholic High School where he was part of a team that won the city championship in 1952.
+He was the team's leading goal scorer during that season.
 He then went on to a four-year college career at Temple University, graduating in 1958, and became the head soccer coach at Columbia High School in 1963.
 He was one of the first coaches in the U.S. to set up a recreational-to-club-to-high school feeder program, and to provide opportunities for players to play year-round.
 That model was copied by other coaches and schools nationwide in an effort to approximate his success.